ExistensialReset/flowmosr/guides/economics/GLOBAL_SOUTH_PATHWAY.md

 **THIS IS A CONVERSATION STARTER, NOT A BLUEPRINT.**

 If you find errors, blind spots, or harmful assumptions - please tell us so we can improve it.
 ---

+**If your experience contradicts this document, your experience wins.**

+---